 The initial tear is propagated by the applied yearly histogram of stresses by integrating the tear-growth rate, dc/dN (mm/cycle), which is function of the applied tearing energy, dc/dN = CΔTm.
 This growth law, which is analogous to that for steels, may be experimentally generated for the rubber in question and strongly depends on R, the ratio of the minimum to maximum tearing energy applied for the cycles.
 For design purposes, R may be conservatively taken as zero.

-Because the shear modulus of rubber increases with time under anaerobic conditions, the shear modulus may need updating for subsequent year calculations.
+Because the shear modulus of rubber increases with time under anaerobic conditions, the shear modulus may need updating for subsequent year's calculations.
 Nevertheless, due to the lack of oxygen and exposure to UV underwater, correction for modulus increase may be waived.

 Repeat the calculations for subsequent years as the tear grows.
-No readily detectable initial al tear may propagate to be larger than 50% of the critical layer area over a period of time equal to the ten times the planned life of the facility.
+No readily detectable initial al tear may propagate to be larger than 50% of the critical layer area over a period equal to the ten times the planned life of the facility.

 (informative) Commentary on Foundation Design